Farama-Foundation/farama.org/_posts/2024-10-08-Gymnasium-v1.0.md

 New wrappers have also been introduced, such as `DelayObservation` and `MaxAndSkipObservation`, to extend functionality.

 ### 3. **Functional Environments**
 To enable a different coding paradigm and allow for easier integration into planning algorithms, Gymnasium introduces `FuncEnv`, a functional version of `Env`.
 This new environment type exposes functions such as `reward`, `observation`, and `transition`, allowing for more flexible control over the environment's behavior.
-Furthermore, functional environments implemented in Jax can often be jitted and vmapped, leading to masive performance improvements and easy hardware acceleration.
+Furthermore, functional environments implemented in JAX can often be jitted and vmapped, leading to massive performance improvements and easy hardware acceleration.

 ### 4. **Environment Version Changes**
 Several popular environments have seen updates: